Rieskamies/Scaffold-and-navigation---Android/README.md

 ## What is it?

-a demo App in Kotlin demostrating app navigation and dividing code into components/screens.
+a demo app in Kotlin demostrating app navigation and dividing code into components/screens.

 ## Images